dmranck/ticketutil/read-the-docs/source/Usage.rst

 .. seealso::

-    See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.
+    See the docstrings in the code or the tool-specific sections in the documentation for more information on supported methods and examples.

 .. note::
     Note on logging: To enable debug logging for ticketutil, set an environment